MicrosoftDocs/appcenter-docs/docs/sdk/troubleshooting/react-native.md

 If you see that error, make sure the `pod` command from **CocoaPods** is available in your system's **PATH** environment variable.

-After you fix your **CocoaPods** installation, run `pod install` in the **ios** folder to fix your project.
+After you fix your **CocoaPods** installation, run `pod install` in the **iOS** folder to fix your project.

 ## CocoaPods unable to find a specification for AppCenterReactNativeShared during react-native link

-If you see the following CocoaPods error message during `react-native link`, chances are your local clone (`~/.cocoapods/repos` on your machine) of the [CocoaPods spec repo](https://github.com/CocoaPods/Specs) is not up to date.
+If you see the following CocoaPods error message during `react-native link`, chances are your local clone (`~/.cocoapods/repos` on your machine) of the [CocoaPods spec repo](https://github.com/CocoaPods/Specs) isn't up to date.

 ```Text
 Analyzing dependencies [!]
 Unable to find a specification for AppCenterReactNativeShared (~> {version})
 ```

-You should run `pod repo update` to update the spec repo, and try `react-native link` again.
-For more information of CocoaPods commands, please see [CocoaPods command line reference](https://guides.cocoapods.org/terminal/commands.html#pod_repo_update).
+Run `pod repo update` to update the spec repo, and try `react-native link` again.
+For more information of CocoaPods commands, see [CocoaPods command line reference](https://guides.cocoapods.org/terminal/commands.html#pod_repo_update).

 ## How to upgrade app using App Center SDK from React Native 0.59 to 0.60

-For upgrading React Native to the version 0.60.0 use the following command:
+For upgrading React Native to the version 0.60.0, use the following command:

 ```shell
 react-native upgrade 0.60.0